ba-ka/t/README.md

-# About tanoshii react
+# 楽しい / tanoshī / tanoshii

-This project is for [tanoshii](https://github.com/datoyacx/tanoshii)
+this project is for [ba-ka core](https://github.com/ba-ka/c)

 # Getting Started with Create React App